dragonflyoss/nydus/docs/nydusify.md

 # Nydusify

-The Nydusify CLI tool converts an OCI container image from source registry into a Nydus image using `nydus-image` CLI layer by layer, then pushes Nydus image to target registry.
+The Nydusify CLI tool supports:
+1. Convert an OCI container image from source registry into a Nydus image using `nydus-image` CLI layer by layer, then pushes Nydus image to target registry.
+2. Convert local file system dictionary into Nydus image using `nydus-image`, then push Nydus-image to target remote storage(e.g. oss) optionally.

 ### Get binaries from release page